offbynull/learn/Bioinformatics/input/input.md

 | T | 0.25 | 0.25 | 0.25 | 0.25 | 0.25 | 0.25 |
 | G | 0.25 | 0.25 | 0.25 | 0.25 | 0.25 | 0.25 |

-Such a profile matrix wouldn't converge to a vastly better scoring motif matrix.
+Such a profile wouldn't allow for converging to a vastly better scoring motif matrix.

 However, if at least one motif member were selected when creating the initial motif matrix, the profile of that initial motif matrix would skew towards the motif: